 I am a big advocate of getting up early.
-I get up every morning at 6 am and I spend 1.5-2 hours on the blog, until I need to leave for work.
+I get up every morning at 6 am and I spend 1.5-2 hours on the blog until I need to leave for work.

 Working in the morning on a passion project is something that has helped me a lot.

-One thing I noticed is that my creativity and productivity was way down at the end of the day.
+One thing I noticed is that my creativity and productivity were way down at the end of the day.
 I just want to go to the gym, cook food, and chill when I come home from work.
 Writing isn’t something I can do when I only have half the creativity and energy that I normally have.